 All jobs and internships are posted on Handshake, Viterbo University's job board.
 Faculty and staff were uploaded to the system (August 2019) and have access to the jobs and internships.

-If you have already accessed your account: Click on the logo and enter your username and password that you created for this system.
+If you have already accessed your account: Click on the logo and enter your University email and password.

 Helping Students Register a For-Credit Internship